grafana/grafana/docs/sources/dashboards/search/_index.md

   You can continue filtering by clicking additional tags.

-- To see a list of all available tags, click the **Filter by tags** dropdown menu and select a tag.
+- To see a list of all available tags, click the **Filter by tags** drop-down menu and select a tag.

   All tags will be shown, and when you select a tag, the dashboard search will be instantly filtered.